 We made through the most challenging part of the trail while there was still daylight.
 After that, it started to get dark quickly.
 It was time to get our lights out.
 Xena likes to hike behind me but I wasn’t comfortable with that in dark.
 An animal might snatch her and I wouldn’t even know.
 She is so quiet.
 I used a rope light as a leash and had her walk in front of me.
 It was so bright!
 Xena was a walking lamp.
 Haha!

 Needless to say, we made back safely to our cars.
-I used all the lights I brought – rope light, flashlight and headlight.
+I used all the lights I brought – rope light, flashlight, and headlamp.
 It was an exhilarating experience (even with the mosquito attack) and I’d like to do it again!

 - Mosquitoes do live up in the higher altitude and they bite through your clothes.